-- integrated knowledge of and engagement in industrial and organisational psychology literature and a critical understanding and application of industrial and organisational psychology theories and research methodology in applied or theoretical research; - a critical understanding of the complexities and uncertainties of applying research methodology to novel problems in industrial and organisational psychology; - the ability to conduct research under supervision by selecting and implementing a research plan to effectively execute a research project; - the ability to critically review data collection methods and the synthesis of data as well as the evaluation of research findings; - the ability to present and communicate research findings to various stakeholders in the academic environment, offering creative insights and interpretations relating to these findings and solutions to the problems investigated through research; - the ability to critically judge the ethical/professional conduct of self and others within the research environment, and to address ethical issues and amend behaviour to the standards of the field of industrial and organisational psychology, where necessary; - the ability to assess one's own progress towards producing a research report and to take appropriate action, where necessary; - full responsibility for one's own research project, decision-making and use of resources; and - full accountability for the management of the decisions and actions of others (research participants and/or supervisor), where appropriate.
+- Integrated knowledge of and engagement in industrial and organisational psychology literature and a critical understanding and application of industrial and organisational psychology theories and research methodology in applied or theoretical research. - A critical understanding of the complexities and uncertainties of applying research methodology to novel problems in industrial and organisational psychology. - The ability to conduct research under supervision by selecting and implementing a research plan to effectively execute a research project. - The ability to critically review data collection methods and the synthesis of data as well as the evaluation of research findings. - The ability to present and communicate research findings to various stakeholders in the academic environment, offering creative insights and interpretations relating to these findings and solutions to the problems investigated through research. - The ability to critically judge the ethical/professional conduct of self and others within the research environment, and to address ethical issues and amend behaviour to the standards of the field of industrial and organisational psychology, where necessary. - The ability to assess one's own progress towards producing a research report and to take appropriate action, where necessary. - Full responsibility for one's own research project, decisionmaking and use of resources. - Full accountability for the management of the decisions and actions of others (research participants and/or supervisor), where appropriate.